Vets-Who-Code/march2021/phaseOneNotes/week 04.md

 ### Color Contrast
 - Color contrast ratio is the numerical value assigned to the difference in light between the foreground and the background
 ### Color Balance
-- Is the perceived visual weight (the amount that colors stand out) sans serif vs. serif fonts
+- Is the perceived visual weight (the amount that colors stand out).
+An example is sans serif vs. serif fonts.
 - We don't want our users to think.
+Make it easy for them.
 Elements, contents, and interactions shouldn't require much thinking.
-- Contrast consistency
+### Consistency
+- Patterns including, header, footer, sidebar, and navigation bar.
+Web elements are the core framework of your website and they should be kept in the same place to ensure a consistent user experience.
+Usability of your website should be logical and this can be accomplished with consistency.
 ### Resources Include
 1. [Color Contrast](https://colourcontrast.cc/)
 2. [Bureau of Internet Accessibility](https://uxengineer.com/principles-of-design/balance/#:~:text=Balance%20in%20design%20refers%20to,%2C%20radial%2C%20or%20mosaic%20approaches)